 The Study results determined that there is a need to widen the bridge.
 The existing bridge structure can not be widened however with the replacement, the new bridge structure will provide for shoulders as part of the improvements to address the project transportation needs and safety.

-As part of the LCD Study phase, the project purpose and need for improvements, all modes of transportation were taken into consideration regarding the bridge: pedestrians, cyclists, transit, vehicular, and marine types of activity and access.
-As part of the Study, the project team received input from the local officials and community stakeholders to understand what pedestrian and bicycle mobility and access is needed.
+During the LCD Study phase, the project purpose and need for improvements for all modes of transportation were taken into consideration regarding the bridge: pedestrians, cyclists, transit, vehicular, and marine types of activity and access.
+The project team received input from the local officials and community stakeholders to understand what pedestrian and bicycle mobility and access is needed.
 Bike and pedestrians improvements are part of the final design plans, that can be viewed under Maps and Plans from the project website home page.

-During the LCD Study and the Local Preliminary Engineering and Final Design Phases the bridge and roadway improvements have been developed and with resolution of support by local and County officials, the bridge replacement has been determined.
-Some of the final design elements are still to be decided such as railing, lighting, signage and intersection traffic calming aspects were decided during the Final Design Phase.
-The County of Monmouth and cooperating agencies, will continue to seek community input on traffic staging during the Construction phase of the project.
+During the LCD Study and the Local Preliminary Engineering and Final Design Phases the bridge and roadway improvements were developed and with resolution of support by local and County officials, the bridge replacement was determined.
+The bridge and streetscape such as railing, lighting, signage and intersection traffic calming aspects were decided during the Final Design Phase.
+The County of Monmouth and cooperating agencies, will continue to share project information and seek community input on traffic staging during the Construction phase of the project.

 The cost of the LCD Study was $500,000.
 The cost of the LPE Phase was $950,000.
-The estimated cost of the Final Design Phase is $7.9 M. The LCD & PE phases were funded with Federal dollars.
+The cost of the Final Design Phase was $7.9 million.
+The LCD & PE phases were funded with Federal dollars.
 The FD Phase was funded with State dollars, to be reimbursed by the Federal government.
 The Construction cost is $107.5 million and is funded with Federal dollars.